IBM/detect-secrets-stream/README.md

 ## Docs

-See our docs for more useful information:
+See the additional docs for more information:

 - [Detect Secrets](./docs/about-detect-secrets.md)
 - [Running a local end 2 end test](./kustomize_envs/dev/README.md)